You can configure Vertex AI to peer with Virtual Private Cloud (VPC) to connect directly with certain resources in Vertex AI, including:

 Make sure that billing is enabled for your Cloud project.
 Learn how to check if billing is enabled on a project.

 Enable the Compute Engine API, Vertex AI API, and the Service Networking APIs.

 - Optionally, you can use Shared VPC.
 If you use Shared VPC, you usually use Vertex AI in a separate Google Cloud project than your VPC host project.
 Enable the Compute Engine API and Service Networking APIs in both projects.
 Learn how to provision Shared VPC.

-- Install the Cloud SDK if you want to run the
+- Install the gcloud CLI if you want to run the

 If you are not a project owner or editor, make sure you have the

 includes the permissions you need to manage networking resources.

 For VPC Network Peering with an on-premises network, there are additional steps:

 - Connect your on-premises network to your VPC.
 You can use a VPN tunnel or Interconnect.